Message from the Chair

 Our home is Franz Hall, over 800 rooms in three connected buildings on the east side of campus.
 Appropriately for our diverse scholarly operation, we are on the boundary of what UCLA locals call “north campus” and “south campus” – close to the medical school but close to the humanities, the social sciences, and engineering – a good thing, because all of those disciplines are prominent in psychology and in our Department of Psychology.
 We have the best view of the famous Inverted Fountain.
 We are 2 minutes’ walk from the wonderful music programs in Schoenberg Hall and 5 minutes’ walk from the Murphy Sculpture Garden.
 We are just uphill from the Bruin Walk and even closer to “Ackerman” – the student union, bookstore, food court, and many other venues for a break from studying.

 Our faculty and students have many opportunities to connect with scholars across the campus.
 We are part of the Division of Life Sciences in the College of Letters and Science, and we have strong ties to the Semel Institute for Neuroscience and Human Behavior and the Jonsson Comprehensive Cancer Center in the UCLA School of Medicine as well as a variety of other departments, centers, and institutes.
-Our faculty have joint appointments and formal affiliations in the Schools of Business, Education, Law, Medicine, and Public Health, the Bunche Center for African American Studies and the Institute of Society and Genetics, and the Departments of Anthropology, Asian Amercian Studies, Communication Studies, Political Science, Psychiatry and Biobehavioral Sciences, Neurobiology, Neurosurgery, and Statistics.
+Our faculty have joint appointments and formal affiliations in the Schools of Business, Education, Medicine, and Public Health, the Bunche Center for African American Studies and the Institute of Society and Genetics, and the Departments of Asian American Studies, Communication Studies, Political Science, Psychiatry and Biobehavioral Sciences, Neurobiology, Neurosurgery, and Statistics.